 IOUG President Andrew Flower on Oracle MySQL

 Andrew Flower: I think it has been fine.
-I don't think that it
+I don't think that it has been

 completely transparent.
 I am not a MySQL expert, but those that are,